Nkts007/Research-Project/README.md

 # Research-Project
-This github repository will be housing the codes and files I have used and produced as part of my master's research project.
+This github repository will be housing the code I have used and produced as part of my master's research project, as well as a few notes to aid expections and use of the codes.

 The code used during this project has been produced by the Casanovo Team.
 The github page is linked here:
  > https://github.com/Noble-Lab/casanovo